zapdot/zaplib/README.md

 This package also requires the following libraries:

 * Our internal version of [Siesta](https://github.com/zapdot/siesta) to work with RESTful services.

+* While not required, you may want to consider our [python-tools](https://github.com/zapdot/python-tools), as they take advantage of this lib and will grow over time.

 ## Web Services